stefanofornari/falco/README.md

 Note that resource is relative to /sounds.

 JMX configuration
-To enable JMX for remote management uncomment the relevant properties in bin/falco
+To enable JMX for remote management and troubleshooting, uncomment the relevant properties in bin/falco.

+Note that to make it working java.rmi.server.hostname must be set to the hostname the device is reached by the rest of the network.
+For instance, in a home network, the name is usually something like mypi.local where mypi is the name provided during Pi set-up.

+To change the hostname, use the command

+sudo raspi-config

+Choose Network options/Hostname and set the wanted name.

 TODO
 ----